East Brisbane

 East Brisbane was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-East Brisbane has a higher level of cultural diversity compared to most other local areas, with 20.3% of its population speaking a language other than English at home and 31.8% born overseas.
-Christianity is the predominant religion in East Brisbane, making up 40.9% of its population.
-Notably, Judaism has an overrepresentation in East Brisbane compared to Greater Brisbane, comprising 0.2% versus 0.2%.
+East Brisbane's population showed higher cultural diversity compared to most local areas, with 20.3% speaking a language other than English at home and 31.8% born overseas.
+Christianity was the predominant religion in East Brisbane, comprising 40.9%.
+While Judaism represented only 0.2%, this was equal to its proportion across Greater Brisbane.

 Frequently Asked Questions - Diversity